dfelinto/blender-manual/manual/modeling/meshes/properties/custom_data.rst

 .. _bpy.ops.mesh.customdata_mask_clear:

 Clear Sculpt-Mask Data
-   Removes the sculpting mask data layer.
-See :ref:`sculpt_mask_clear-data` for more information.
+   Completely frees the mask data layer from the mesh.
+While not a huge benefit, this can speed-up sculpting if the mask is no longer being used.

 .. _bpy.ops.mesh.customdata_skin_clear:
 .. _bpy.ops.mesh.customdata_skin_add: